 We believe this is a great little unit because it works well to glance at to see how much time you have left, whilst also offering a clock in the bathroom when not in use.
 It would work particularly well for Genius 9000 users if they are not using the app and need a steer on how well they are doing or how long they need to clean for.
-But, this is not possible as it comes only with the 6500.
+But, this is not possible as it is only available with the 6500.

 With the main differences covered, you should understand how and why the brushes differ.

-The Genius 9000 is innovative and pushes the electric toothbrush further into the future, like the 6500 did when it launched several years ago.
+The Genius 9000 is innovative and pushes the electric toothbrush further into the future like the 6500 did when it launched several years ago.

 Neither are bad, both are very good and offer a lot of features above the more basic models.